interledger/web-monetization-projects/packages/coil-extension/README.md

 ### Zipping Source Code

 Some web stores require the submission of source code when uploading a new extension version.
-Guidelines for the submsision can be found in the [release-checklist](./docs/release-checklist.md#zipping-extension-source-files).
+Guidelines for the submission can be found in the [release-checklist](./docs/release-checklist.md#zipping-extension-source-files).